Worried about breast health?

 However, if you are concerned that you may have a lump, please book an urgent GP appointment for assessment, it may be more appropriate to refer you to a specialist.

-Did our Breast screening and having a mammogram information help you?
+Did our Benign breast lumps information help you?

 We’d love to hear what you think.
 Our short survey takes just a few minutes to complete and helps us to keep improving our health information.

 This information was published by Bupa's Health Content Team and is based on reputable sources of medical evidence.
 It has been reviewed by appropriate medical or clinical professionals and deemed accurate on the date of review.
 Photos are only for illustrative purposes and do not reflect every presentation of a condition.